kevinlondon/kevinlondon.github.io/_drafts/advice-for-job-hunt.md

 Don't feel bad about negotiating - it's what you're supposed to do.

-If you're happy with the salary they offer, you could negotiate other aspects.
+You can negotiate other than just the salary.
 For example, would you like to take classes outside of work that they could reimburse you for?
 What about vacation days?
 Would you like to attend a conference later in the year?
 Perhaps you'd like to work from home for a day or two a week.
-You may be able to negotiate these things.

 Thanks for reading.
-[TODO: Conclusion]
+Hopefully this guide will help you find a satisfying job.
+If it does, please let me know!

-If you're interested in reading more on the overall subject, I've found these articles useful as well:
+If you're interested in reading more, I've found these articles useful as well:

 * [Lessons from a Silicon Valley Job Search](http://robertheaton.com/2014/03/07/lessons-from-a-silicon-valley-job-search/)